Back to Blog

 Identify (Asset Management, Governance, Risk Assessment)Aligns with SOC 2 risk assessment requirementsHIPAA requires risk analysis and governancePCI DSS mandates asset classification & risk managementSupports GDPR Article 30 (Records of Processing Activities)

-Protect (Access Control, Data Security, Training)Requires policies for secure data handlingHIPAA mandates encryption & workforce securityPCI DSS enforces strong authentication & encryptionGDPR requires data protection by design (Article 32)
+Protect (Access Control, Data Security, Training)Requires policies for secure data handlingHIPAA mandates encryption & workforce securityPCI DSS enforces strong authentication & encryptionGDPR requires data protection by design (Article 25) and appropriate technical security measures (Article 32)

-Detect (Monitoring, Anomalies & Events)Continuous monitoring aligns with SOC 2 trust criteriaHIPAA requires audit logging & anomaly detectionPCI DSS mandates security monitoring & real-time alertsGDPR recommends security monitoring
+Detect (Monitoring, Anomalies & Events)Continuous monitoring aligns with SOC 2 Trust Services CriteriaHIPAA requires audit logging & anomaly detectionPCI DSS mandates security monitoring & real-time alertsGDPR recommends security monitoring

 Respond (Incident Response Planning, Communications)SOC 2 requires formalized incident response plansHIPAA breach notification rule compliancePCI DSS mandates rapid incident response plansGDPR Article 33 requires breach notification